stevencombs/retrocombs.github.io/_posts/2016/2016-02-26-bullet-review-new-trent-arcadia-dual-port-ac-charger.md

 layout: post
 title: 'Bullet Review: New Trent Arcadia dual port AC charger'
 date: 'February 26, 2016'
+author: 'Steven B. Combs, Ph.D.'
+email: 'steven.combs@gmail.com'
 comments: 'yes'
 categories:
   - gadgets
 ---

 [New Trent][1] once again provided me with an opportunity to review a new product; the [Arcadia dual port AC charger][2].
 When I received an email that the product was available for review, I must admit, my decision to review the charger was a bit selfish.
 I could sure use a free wall wart for the brand new [nVidia Shield K1 Tablet][3] I received over the holidays.

 nVidia does not include a charger as a cost savings measure.
 An extra charger to throw in my travel bag would be just the ticket.
 Let's see if this charger punches that ticket.
 Here's my bullet review: